-Publication details for Dr Andy HamiltonHamilton, Andy (2007).
+Publication details for Professor Andy HamiltonHamilton, Andy (2007).
 Indeterminacy And Reciprocity: Contrasts And Connections Between Natural And Artistic Beauty.
 Journal of Visual Art Practice

 Author(s) from Durham